How to stay on top of allergies and asthma as spring blooms

 This sponsored story is brought to you by Murray Bridge Medical Centre.

-Coming into spring certainly looks beautiful with blossoming flowers, a warm breeze and buzzing bees.
+Coming into spring, it certainly looks beautiful, with blossoming flowers, a warm breeze and buzzing bees.

-Practice manager Wendy Ziersch said there are certain triggers for both allergies and asthma.
+Practice manager Wendy Ziersch says there are certain triggers for both allergies and asthma.

 Asthma Causes & Triggers